1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Fatigue or weakness from chronic blood loss
+• Also weak or tired due to prolonged chronic blood loss

-• Lab findings of anemia (low hemoglobin or iron levels)
+• Lab. findings of iron-deficiency anemia (low levels of hemoglobin) or iron overload (high levels of iron)

 Causes